Unidocs.org home page

 Contact Us Sitemap Search

-Who Regulates What in Santa Clara County Page Updated on 12/31/2008
+Who Regulates What in Santa Clara County Page Updated on 7/2/2018

-Santa Clara County has four CUPAs (Certified Unified Program Agencies) and five Participating Agencies that administer the various hazardous materials, hazardous waste and underground storage tank programs within their respective jurisdictions.
+Santa Clara County has four CUPAs (Certified Unified Program Agencies) and three Participating Agencies that administer the various hazardous materials, hazardous waste and underground storage tank programs within their respective jurisdictions.
 To see which agency administers which programs, refer to the table below.
 Clicking on the agency name will take you to a complete description of that agency's program and contact information.

 CUPAs: